 On August 9, 2018 at the WeWork Embarcadero Center, all the finalists (pre-selected by a jury of internal and external Kintone stakeholders) will pitch their causes to a live audience; the audience will then use their entry tickets to vote for the winner.
 We will also give attendees the chance to donate beyond the $30 to the finalist they voted for.

 Kintone will award the first place winner $5,000, followed by $2,500 and $1,000 for second and third place winners.
-Prizes also include a two-day Impact Lab workshop custom-crafted by Social Enterprise Alliance and Kintone licenses to manage your impact-driven data and workflows.
+Prizes also include a one year membership to Social Enterprise Alliance and Kintone licenses to manage your impact-driven data and workflows.

 Help us recognize Bay Area’s good neighbors at the Kintone Social Impact Challenge.